Hard truth: tracking time for your work every day is not that is. In fact, time tracking kind of… sucks.

 Tracking time is not just a sum exercise that ends when you’ve turned in your timesheet for the month.
 It should be part of a process to improve your productivity and time management, hopefully making you work better.

-Change your mindset over time tracking and consider it a true way to improve your productivity.
+Solution: Change your mindset over time tracking and consider it a true way to improve your productivity.
 The data you gather can help you decide how to better allocate your time.

 If you think that doing many things at the same time makes you productive, then you’re wrong.
-Multitasking damages our concentration, making our work performance plummet instead of increasing.
+Multitasking damages our concentration, making our work performance plummet instead of increase.
 If you’re constantly switching back and forth between tasks, it fragments your perception of time and makes it difficult to remember to start your timers and/or write down the time spent on tasks.

 Even when you’re doing one thing at a time, focusing only on the task with no sense of priority or knowing the big picture will not help your productivity.